mcign/mcign.github.io/index.md

 Most motorcycle engines are not started with the key, but instead by a button on the right handlebar (for safety, all controls can be reached while the rider's hands are on the handlebars).
 This project is able to switch the bike "on" in the same way turning the key would, but it can not start the engine.
 Most motorcycles also have a steering lock in the ignition that locks the handlebars to the side, making theft more dificult.
 The steering lock is not altered or disabled by this project, but cannot be controlled remotely.

+### Safety

+Safety is a concern, as the device is capable of shutting off the motorcycle's engine.
+All components of the current version except for the Molex connector used in the dual-PCB configuration are AEC-qualified, and  A voltage sensor detects when the engine is running, and prevents the proximity feature from automatically shutting off the bike while the engine is running.
+Similarly, if the bike is unlocked with the proximity feature but loses connection with the smartphone for more than a preconfigured amount of time, it will automatically re-lock (assuming the engine is not running).

 ### Current State

 A working prototype of the previous version, which used a different MCU and didn't work with the original key, has been built and tested on a motorcycle (Honda RC51).
 The smartphone app uses Ionic framework and Cordova, and currently supports Android with iOS support nearly done.
 Battery consumption is acceptable (uses ~15%/day on a Galaxy S9), and there are plans to further reduce battery consumption.
 An automotive-grade version of the hardware with support for the original key has been designed, but the firmware still needs to be ported to the new MCU (from BGM111 to nRF51824).